wafflepie/afformative/packages/afformative/README.md

 })
 ```

+Of course, this formatter only makes sense for our table component, nowhere else.

-Because `row` and `cellIndex` are passed in the data context, the formatter still receives just the cell value as its first parameter!
-This allows easy reuse of generic formatters in this table component.
+Because `row` and `cellIndex` are passed as the data context, the formatter still receives just the cell value as its first parameter!
+This allows us to pass other generic formatters (e.g. a currency formatter) to the table component without having to worry about the value structure.

 ### Accessing React Context Reliably